-Previously, Arnold served for six years as executive vice president of the Institute of International Education, the world’s largest educational exchange organization.
-From 1984 to 1997, he worked for the Ford Foundation, serving as its first program officer in the field of governance and then for six years as the organization’s representative in India, Nepal, and Sri Lanka.
+From 2003 to 2010, Arnold served as president of the American University in Cairo (AUC) where he oversaw the construction of a new, state-of-the-art $400 million campus, and spearheaded AUC’s $125 million fundraising campaign, the largest in the university’s history.
+Prior to that he served for six years as executive vice president of the Institute of International Education, the world’s largest educational exchange organization.
+From 1984 to 1997, he worked for the Ford Foundation, serving as its first program officer in the field of governance and then for seven years as the organization’s representative in India, Nepal, and Sri Lanka.

-David Arnold began his public service career in 1975 in his home state of Michigan as a program budget analyst with the Michigan Department of Labor.
+David D. Arnold began his public service career in 1975 in his home state of Michigan as a program budget analyst with the Michigan Department of Labor.
 At Washington, D.C.’s National Governors Association, he handled intergovernmental relations in the areas of employment, housing, and economic development.
 He later served as executive director of the Coalition of Northeastern Governors, a regional think tank and policy institute.

-Arnold holds a master’s degree in Public Administration from Michigan State University and a bachelor’s degree from the University of Michigan.
+Education: Arnold holds a master’s degree in Public Administration from Michigan State University and a bachelor’s degree from the University of Michigan.
 He received an honorary doctorate of humanities from Michigan State University in 2011.